sgchun/nps/README.md

 ```

 ## Running NPS
 Test set #1 is small enough to run on desktop computers (MacOS and Linux are supported) without parallel processing.
 We provide a wrapper script (`run_all_chroms.sh`) to drive cluster job scripts sequentially on a desktop, by processing one chromosome at a time.
-To run test set #1 on computer clusters, see the [SGE instruction](https://github.com/sgchun/nps/blob/master/Test1.sge.md) and [LSF instruction].
+To run test set #1 on computer clusters, see the [SGE instruction](https://github.com/sgchun/nps/blob/master/Test1.sge.md) and [LSF instruction](https://github.com/sgchun/nps/blob/master/Test1.lsf.md).

 1. **Standardize genotypes.** This step standardizes the genotype data of training cohort to the mean of 0 and variance of 1.
 The training genotype files should be in the [dosage format](https://github.com/sgchun/nps/blob/master/FileFormats.md) and named as chrom*N*.*DatasetID*.dosage.gz.
 The command arguments are:
     * (1) directory where training genotype files are: `testdata/Test1`